TheJacksonLaboratory/KCET/README.md

 There are many notebooks to demonstrate and visualize data.
 There are 3 directories Predicting_links_all_phases, Predicting_links_phase_4 and Novel_Predictions which are for predicting  all phases using historical data,  phase 4 historical data and  novel predictions, respectively.
-To run the machine learning, first go to the notebook starting with ``DatSetGeneration`` and then go to the notebook starting with ``ExtractDifferenceVectors`` and follow directions there to download the required embeddings and generate the difference vectors.
+To run the machine learning, first go to the notebook starting with ``DataSetGeneration`` and then go to the notebook starting with ``ExtractDifferenceVectors`` and follow directions there to download the required embeddings and generate the difference vectors.
 Then go to the notebook starting with ``RandomForestPredictions`` to do RF learning.
 The directory data_exploration consists jupyter notebook files for visualization, showing